Coatings, Paints | Rheology of Paints and Coatings

 Samples

-Textured coatings and textured dispersion paints are special-effect coatings with the properties of a top coating.
-They form, in contrast to base coats, a thick layer of coating which can be structured after application using a special roller, spatula or brush.
+Textured coatings and dispersion paints are special-effect coatings with the properties of a top coating.
+They form, in contrast to base coats, a thick layer which can be structured after application.
+A top coating is the final layer sealing lower layers and protecting them against external influences.

 Get the document